Classification of simple Lie superalgebras in characteristic $2$: A relation between Cartan prolongation and queerification

 Let us explicitly describe the component $\fh_1$.

-If the vector field $X\in\fh_1$ is homogeneous with respect to parity, then the functions $F$ and $G$ should be of opposite parity, and since the equations are symmetric with respect to the transposition $F\longleftrightarrow G$, let us assume, for definiteness sake, that \be \text{$F$ is even and $G$ is odd.} \ee Therefore, these functions are of the form:
+If the vector field $X\in\fh_1$ is homogeneous with respect to parity, then the functions $F$ and $G$ should be of opposite parity, and since the equations are symmetric with respect to the transposition $F\longleftrightarrow G$, let us assume, for definiteness sake, that Therefore, these functions are of the form:

 Hence